angarsky/diveintopython/learn/variables/variable-import.md

 To import a variable from another file in Python, you need to use the `import` statement.
 Suppose you have a Python file named `file1.py` which contains a variable named `my_variable`.

-Here's how you can import `my_variable` in another Python file named `file2.py`:
+## Example of a Variable Import from a File

 ```python
 # file2.py